If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Unused Audio

-The game's theme song is about 64 seconds long, but only the first 52 are heard in-game because every level instantly ends after 52 seconds.
+The game's theme song is approximately 64 seconds long, but only the first 52 are heard in-game because every level ends before the song's loop point.

 Unused Graphics